 The Group acquired indirect interest in OOO Med-dent, OOO Vivaton Plus, OOO Bellerophon and BOOO SpetzApharmacia in Belarus, through the purchase of 50% of their capital (joint control).
-The acquisition was performed by the subsidiary Briz SIA, Latvia.
+The shares have been acquired by the subsidiary Briz SIA, Latvia.
 In 2014 the Group lost the control over its subsidiary ZAO Interpharm, Belarus.
 The remaining retained investment has been transformed into a joint venture.